Multinomial method for option pricing under Variance Gamma: The multinomial method

 In this section we introduce the multinomial method proposed in \cite{YaPr06}.
 The stock price is considered as a Markov chain with $L$ possible future states at each time.
 In this setting, the time $t \in [t_0,T]$ is discretized as $t_n = t_0 + n\Delta t$ for $n=0, ... ,N$ and $\Delta t = (T-t_0)/N$.
 We denote the stock price at time $t_n$ as $S(t_n) = S_n$.

 Consider the up/down factors $u>d>0$ and write the discrete evolution of the stock price $S_n$ as:

 where each future state has transition probability $p_l$, satisfying $\sum_{l=1}^L p_l = 1$.
-The value of the stock at time $t_n$ can assume $j \in [1,n(L-1)+1]$ possible values:
+The value of the stock at time $t_n$ can assume $j \in [1,...,n(L-1)+1]$ possible values:

 The multinomial tree is recombining if for a constant $c>1$, $u/d = c$.
-Regarding our work, we only consider five branches, $L=5$.
+Regarding the present work, we only consider five branches, $L=5$.
 As explained in \cite{YaPr06}, this number of branches is enough to model the features of a stochastic process up to its fourth moment.